Certified Valuation Analyst (CVA)

 NACVA’s globally recognized Certified Valuation Analyst (CVA) designation is the most widely recognized business valuation credential and the only business valuation credential accredited by the National Commission for Certifying Agencies® (NCCA®).

-Pathway to the Most Widely Recognized Business Valuation Credential
+Start now on the Pathway to the Most Widely Recognized and Global Business Valuation Credential: the CVA

 Click the steps on the interactive infographic to learn more or contact Member/Client Services at (800) 677-2009.